plainionist/plainionist.github.io/_posts/2018-01-19-Mvvm-Dialogs.md

 </i:Interaction.Triggers>
 ```

-You an "InteractionRequest" from viewmodel as "SourceObject" like this:
+You an "InteractionRequest" from view model as "SourceObject" like this:

 ```C#
 public InteractionRequest<IConfirmation> ConfirmationRequest { get; private set; }
 ```

-You can use the interaction request from the viewmodel to open the dialog:
+You can use the interaction request from the view model to open the dialog:

 ```C#
 private void OnShowConfirmation()